timbeaudet/knowledge_base/software/docker.md

 # Notes About Docker

 First you must almost always use `sudo` for some weird reasons based on how I installed with apt-get?, not sure why and not a fan.
 Mentally add it to all the commands listed below.
+It may be possible to deal with [via this](https://docs.docker.com/engine/install/linux-postinstall/).

 ### Stopping a Container